 Some businesses truly lend themselves to the circle logo.
 The round opening of a Starbucks cup, the spherical basketball of the Detroit Pistons, the circular bun of a Burger King hamburger all come to mind when looking at these organizations’ logos.
 And what could be more perfect for a circular logo than a watchmaker?

 This logo is made with the face of a watch with the name of the company placed around it.
 The blockiness of the font contrasts with the circle in the center, and the white vertical lines in between the words echo the hands of the watch.
 If there’s something circular in your business, see if there’s a way to work it into your own logo design.

 To get this gray shadow effect with any graphic, just add two of the same graphic to your design, make one of them a lighter color, and position it underneath the first.
 The Layers palette will help you place the right one on top.
-Alternately, you can add a drop shadow to your graphic from the Graphics palette under Effects.
+Alternately, you can add a drop shadow to your graphic from the Graphic palette under Effects.